irschad/monitoring-with-prometheus/configure-monitoring-third-party-application/README.md

-# Monitoring Redis with Prometheus
+# Monitoring a Third Party Application (Redis) with Prometheus

 This project demonstrates how to monitor a Redis application deployed in Kubernetes (Amazon EKS) using Prometheus and Grafana.
 The aim is to provide real-time monitoring, alerting, and visualization of Redis metrics to ensure efficient operation and quick issue resolution.